 When asked about the original tumour in the bowel, Mr Cecil, who uses CT scans all the time, said in a long reply that ‘the CT scan doesn’t give enough detail….’ and in another sentence ‘cancer can just disappear’…Jeremy remembers him saying, ‘it hasn’t gone’, but was he saying in a round about way that the original tumour had shrunk?
 As a medic, he’s hardly likely to admit that the complementary therapies have worked.
 Dr Jackson had said previously that the primary tumour wasn’t mentioned in the scan report.
 Interesting, I take that as good news.
 I’ll question it again when I have my next quarterly scan.

 26 September.
 Spoke with Dr Jackson.
 As the next quarterly scan is due next month and as I am in very good health with no physical symptoms of my condition, he suggests doing that first before commencing the next round of chemo.
 He said he’s ”usually prescribing chemo treatments to relieve people of their symptoms”… So I take from that I am doing better than most and that he would have expected me to be ‘suffering’ by now.

 October 2017.
 This will be Milestone One achieved.
 It was April 2016 that I was given 18-24 months to live.
 This is month 18!!
 Pass me the bubbly…..

-26 October is the next quarterly scan with an appointment to see Dr Jackson 2 weeks later.
+26 October.
+Had the next quarterly scan and asked if the radiologist could report on cancer shrinkage as well as growth.
+Have an appointment to see Dr Jackson 2 weeks hence.